dlab-berkeley/Python-Data-Visualization-Legacy/README.md

 For this workshop we'll be using a Jupyter notebook.
 (An IPython notebook will be provided for attendees who are not yet on IPython 3.0.0 or above.)

 The best learning experience happens when you can edit and run code.
-So, please have Matplotlib and Jupyter or IPython (and the notebooks) installed.
+So, please have Matplotlib, Seaborn, and Jupyter or IPython (and the notebooks) installed.
 There are several options for getting your environment set up.

 1. [BCE Summer 2015](http://bce.berkeley.edu/install.html)
 2. [Anaconda](http://continuum.io/downloads)